top of page

 9. CBT Lingo

-Works With: Kids, Teens, Families, Young Adults, Colleges and Classrooms, Any Group Best for: In-person, telehealth
+Best for: Kids, Teens, Families, Young Adults, Colleges and Classrooms, Any Group Works with: In-person, telehealth

-The game includes mindfulness, thought-related, and feeling-related prompts.
-Questions include feelings-related questions, such as changing or coping with difficult emotions.
+The game includes mindfulness, thought-related, emotional vocabulary and feelings Bingo-type prompts.
+Questions include emotions-related questions, such as changing or coping with difficult experiences.

 • What’s one coping skill you use